creeperDoesRedstone/XSharp/README.md

   - A high-level programming language called XSharp
   - A low-level programming language called XAssembly

-VSCode extension for these languages: https://marketplace.visualstudio.com/items/?itemName=stufflyer.xenon-xsharp-tools
+VSCode extension for these languages can be found at: https://marketplace.visualstudio.com/items/?itemName=stufflyer.xenon-xsharp-tools

 ## XSharp
 ### `Operations`